-However a few of us did return despite the circumstances, while I and some others decided to litigate for our rightful, old seniority positions.
+However some of our group did return despite the bitter circumstances, while I and some others decided to litigate for our rightful, old seniority positions.
 Meanwhile, I became involved in the Continental spin-off, Pride Air.

 While quite a number of new-entrant airlines had sprung up in the years following airline deregulation, Pride Air was unique among them.
 When Texas Air and Frank Lorenzo threatened the hostile takeover of Continental, Chief Pilot Paul Eckel organized an employee stock ownership plan (ESOP) to block Lorenzo, with a friendly employee takeover of Continental.
 When that valiant effort failed, plan B for many was Pride Air.